gregorio-project/hyphen-la/doc/modern-hyphenation.md

 	- *hu-iu-sce* (not *huius-ce*), *suop-te* (not *suo-pte*), *nostrap-te* (not *nostra-pte*)

-2. If the first element of a compound ends in a consonant and the second element begins with a vowel, the word boundary is ignored.
+2. If the first element of a compound ends in a consonant (including *qu*) and the second element begins with a vowel, the word boundary is ignored.
 The word is hyphenated according to the general rules.
 A possible hyphenation point after the first letter of the second element in suppressed.
 	- *adest* (not *ad-est*), *abun-dat* (not *ab-undat*), *pe-reo* (not *per-eo*), *tran-seo* (not *trans-eo*), *su-bi-go* (not *sub-igo*), *am-bi-guus* (not *amb-iguus*), *oboe-di-re* (not *ob-oedire*), *co-me-do*